Musicoll/Kiwi/docs/getting-started-en.md

 - Macos : version 10.7 and later.
 - Windows : windows 7 and later.
-- Linus : tested with ubuntu 14.04
+- Linux : tested with ubuntu 14.04

 ## Installing